What exactly is Champagne? What makes it different from other sparkling wines from the world?

 I was astonished to discover how few people actually understand that Champagne is actually a place.
 Many students associated the word “Champagne” with anything bubbly.
 I suppose living in my little wine bubble I assumed everyone knows the difference between “Champagne” and “sparkling wine,” but I was wrong.

-So in honor of the impending holiday honoring my most favorite beverage I decided to dust off my old primer on Champagne that I wrote back in 2011, in hopes it may lead you to a better understanding of such an important drink.
+So in honor of my most favorite beverage I decided to dust off my old primer on Champagne that I wrote back in 2011, in hopes it may lead you to a better understanding of such an important drink.

 “Bubbles,” “Sparkling Wine,” “Champagne” — What’s the difference?